Secure all records, put probes on hold: SC direction on PM security breach | Law-Order

 Amid foggy weather conditions, the team visited the Pyarayana flyover near Ferozepur on Friday morning and interacted with senior Punjab Police and administration officials.

 .The team spent about 45 minutes at the flyover before heading to the BSF sector headquarters 10 km away.
-It was closeted there with senior officials who were directly responsible for ensuring a smooth passage for the PM’s convoy.
+It was closeted there with senior officials responsible for ensuring a smooth passage for the PM’s convoy.

 On Friday, BJP leaders continued to target the Channi government over the lapse while the Congress largely played down the incident.

+Haryana Chief Minister Manohar Lal Khattar demanded that his Punjab counterpart Charanjit Singh Channi’s government should be dismissed and President’s Rule imposed in the state.

-Punjab Congress president Navjot Singh Sidhu claimed that the BJP was “ranting” about the incident while trying to save itself from the “humiliation” over the thin attendance at the PM’s rally venue.
+But Punjab Congress president Navjot Singh Sidhu claimed that the BJP was “ranting” about the incident while trying to save itself from the “humiliation” over the low turnout at the PM’s rally venue.

-In Uttar Pradesh Samajwadi Party president Akhilesh Yadav taunted, “People and farmers of Punjab should have allowed the PM to reach the dais... he would have felt good on seeing the empty chairs.”
+In Uttar Pradesh, Samajwadi Party president Akhilesh Yadav taunted, “The people and farmers of Punjab should have allowed the PM to reach the dais... he would have felt good on seeing the empty chairs.”
 Union minister Anurag Thakur questioned the “silence” of top Congress leaders Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra over the security lapse.

 Union Minister for Minority Affairs Mukhtar Abbas Naqvi offered prayers at the Haji Ali Dargah in Mumbai for the prime minister’s well-being.